 I am honored to help others tell their stories.
-I specialize in upmarket novels, memoirs, and books about personal growth.
+I specialize in upmarket fiction, memoirs, and books about personal growth.

 I also help small business owners develop their corporate narratives.